stephcrete/REST-API-Design-Guide-Wiki/Searching-Local-search.md

 With the above we simplify the URIs by sweeping parameters and other complexities under the question mark.

-You can also support Google-style search on all fields using the "q" query parameter:
+You MAY also support Google-style search on all fields using the "q" query parameter:
 ```
 GET .../dogs?q=black
 ```